 Once Jim2 has calculated the selling price, it will then do a check against the stock's Min Sale Price price level, if set.

-Security can be set to allow/disallow selling stock for less than minimum price.
+You can set security to allow/disallow selling stock for less than min price.

 All this allows for extremely flexible pricing structures and huge time savings.